Bachelor of Arts/Bachelor of Science in Education

 Undergraduate initial license and Post-baccalaureate initial license

-We offer undergraduate and post-baccalaureate initial licensure with authorization available in the following levels:
+Both programs offer initial licensure with authorization available in the following levels:

 Note: If you already hold a bachelor's degree